mimblewimble/grin-rfcs/text/0002-grin-governance.md

 #### Organization & Processes

-- Ignotus Peverell, as creator of Grin, is considered BDFL and leader of the core team.
 - There's no defined maximum size of the team.
 - New members are added through a core decision; A core member can nominate a new member for inclusion, there’s discussion, and the process is consensus seeking.
 - The general decision making process is consensus seeking - no majority rule based voting, but also not blocked by lack of explicit consensus.